 Paying tribute to the original custodians

-Mr Whitlam unveiled a plaque which acknowledged his Federal Government’s assistance to Canterbury Council during its term in office.
+Mr Whitlam unveiled a plaque that acknowledged his Federal Government’s assistance to Canterbury Council during its term in office.

-If you would like more information on this particular Porous pavement project, please contact us on 1300 392 155, we would be more than happy to discuss similarities in your porous Pathway project and provide any more information as required.
+If you would like more information on this particular Porous pavement project, please get in touch with us today.
+We would be more than happy to discuss similarities in your porous Pathway project and provide any more information as required.